Frederick Wing: Military career

+In 1905, Wing married Mary FitzClarence, sister of Charles FitzClarence VC and a granddaughter of the Earl of Munster and Earl of Clonmell.
+In November 1905 he was promoted to lieutenant colonel.
+After serving as a staff officer for the Royal Horse Artillery and the RFA, Wing was promoted to colonel became an assistant adjutant-general at the War Office in September 1910.

-In 1913, Wing was given command of the artillery corps of the 3rd Division and accompanied them to France in 1914 at the outbreak of the First World War.
-Wing served at all the major battles of 1914 and was wounded on 22 September 1915 by a shrapnel bullet in the calf, but returned to duty the next day.
+In January 1913, Wing was promoted to the temporary rank of brigadier general and given command of the artillery of the 3rd Division and accompanied them to France in 1914 at the outbreak of the First World War.
+Wing, promoted to major general in October 1914, for “distinguished conduct in the Field”, served at all the major battles of 1914 and was wounded on 22 September 1915 by a shrapnel bullet in the calf, but returned to duty the next day.
 Wing also had a close escape early in 1915, when a German shell burst directly over his car during a tour of his artillery positions.
 Wing was unhurt in the blast, but his chauffeur was wounded in the arm.
+He temporarily commanded the 3rd Division from 29 October to 21 November, when Major General Aylmer Haldane took over as GOC.

 Later in 1915, Wing took overall command of the newly raised New Army 12th (Eastern) Division.
-In the September 1915 Battle of Loos, generals George Thesiger and Thompson Capper were killed, and less than a week later, on 2 October 1915, a shell exploded in the road outside the 12th Division's forward report centre at Mazingarbe and killed Wing and his aide-de-camp Lieutenant Tower outright at 3:45pm.
+In the September 1915 Battle of Loos, generals George Thesiger and Thompson Capper were killed, and less than a week later, on 2 October 1915, a shell exploded in the road outside the 12th Division's forward report centre at Mazingarbe and killed Wing and his aide-de-camp, Lieutenant C. C. Tower of the Essex Yeomanry, outright at 3:45pm.
 Both were buried in the nearby Noeux-les-Mines Communal Cemetery which is now maintained by the Commonwealth War Graves Commission.